-Born into the then-socialist Czechoslovakia of 1965, Marek Schovánek emigrated to Canada in his youth – though later resettled in Europe – and now divides his time between Prague and Berlin, where he regularly curates exhibitions at the project space Spreeviera Gallery.
+Born into the then-socialist Czechoslovakia of 1965, Marek Schovánek emigrated to Canada in his youth – though later resettled in Europe – and now divides his time between Prague and Berlin.
 It is this multicultural experience and immersion into multiple art forms that informs many of Schovánek’s paintings, sculptures, installations, and photographs.
 His art traverses cultural and temporal boundaries, and raises questions as to the purity of identity and art itself.
 Simultaneously, it offers insightful commentary on the human consequences of globalization.

 Photographer and video artist Alena Kotzmannová burst onto the Czech contemporary art scene following her graduation from Prague’s Academy of Art, Architecture and Design in 1998.
 She developed her signature style: black and white scenes of seemingly everyday subjects that are somehow poetic in their examination of how we perceive time and space.
 A two-time nominee for the prestigious Jindřich Chalupecký Award for young Czech artists, Kotzmannová has had her work exhibited at galleries in New York City, Vienna and Dresden.

 Barbora Maštrlova, born in 1985 in the northern Czech city of Liberec, is an exciting young sculptor.
 A graduate of the Academy of Fine Arts in Prague, she studied under acclaimed Czech sculptor Kurt Gebauer.
 Maštrlova has been showing her works in group exhibitions since 2005, and in 2009 she held her first solo exhibition at Prague’s Chemistry Gallery.
 The artist blends her practice of conceptual sculpture with a wry sense of humor while experimenting with themes of gender and sexuality, producing amusingly provocative pieces like her 2012 bronze sculpture I Feel It, combining cardiovascular and sexual anatomy.